2011 Irish general election: Party strategies

 In 2007, after re-entering the Northern Ireland Executive under the St Andrews Agreement, Sinn Féin had moved to the centre in the Republic's general election, abandoning its opposition to the 12.5% corporation tax rate with a view to governing with Fianna Fáil.
-This would have seen the party in power on both sides of the border.
-Sinn Féin's intent was advance a united Ireland, but the party fared poorly at the election.
+This would have seen the party in power on both sides of the border; Sinn Féin's intent was advance a united Ireland, but the party fared poorly at the election.
 In 2011, with little chance of being in government, the party embraced a left-wing populist agenda, presenting itself as outside the state's political consensus and opposing the EU–IMF agreement under the slogan There is a Better Way.

 At Fianna Fáil, the mood was phlegmatic.
-Seán Dorgan, the party's general secretary, said that the public's attitude had shifted after the Troika arrived.
-Voters had gone from being angry at Fianna Fáil to ignoring them completely.
+Seán Dorgan, the party's general secretary, said that the public's attitude had shifted after the Troika arrived; voters had gone from being angry at Fianna Fáil to ignoring them completely.
 The party's campaign focused on the future and the personality of Micheál Martin, under the slogan Real Plan, Better Future.
-The new leader appointed his own frontbench, separate from the outgoing cabinet, which included figures like Jim O'Callaghan and Averil Power who had not previously served in national politics.
-In contrast to previous elections, at which Fianna Fáil had been accused of "auction politics", in 2011 the party seemed to make a virtue of its inability to promise new spending.
+The new leader appointed his own frontbench separate from the outgoing cabinet, including some figures who had not previously served in national politics.
+In contrast to previous elections at which Fianna Fáil had been accused of "auction politics", in 2011 the party made a virtue of its inability to promise new spending.

 For the Green Party, the situation was bleak.
-There was speculation that all six of the party's TDs might lose their seats.
-The Greens were less prepared to fight an election campaign than other major parties.
-They sought to distance themselves from the government's unpopular record, running an issued-based campaign focused on the need for Green policies and expressing openness to coalition with Fine Gael.
+The party had limited resources, and there was speculation that all six of its TDs might lose their seats.
+The Greens sought to distance themselves from the government's unpopular record, running an issued-based campaign focused on the need for strong climate policies and expressing openness to coalition with Fine Gael.

 "Frankfurt's Way or Labour's Way"

 Joan Burton and Eamon Gilmore launched Labour's manifesto on 11 February at the Aviva Stadium.

-Labour changed its campaign strategy in 2011: having run slick but inflexible efforts in 2002 and 2007, this time the party decided to hold back funding for the final days so it could respond to the tactics of others.
+Labour changed its campaign strategy in 2011: having run slick but inflexible efforts in 2002 and 2007, this time the party held back funding for the final days so it could respond to the tactics of others.
 It ran under the slogan One Ireland: Jobs, Reform, Fairness.